Rahulmallampati825/Auto_Gear/README.md

 - Google Maps API

 ## Test Credentials
-- Username :
+- Username :xxxx@gmail.com
-- password :
+- password :qwerty

 ## Sources
 All members of the team have worked in group together and designed the prototype in android studio and made commits into GitHub.
 Used websites like StackOverFlow and google as a reference.